AdobeDocs/commerce-learn.en/help/app-builder/first-app/web-src-folder.md

 # The `web-src` folder

 The web-src folder for this sample app contains many JavaScript files and folders.
-This is used for applications that have a user interface.
+This folder is used for applications that have a user interface.
 Not all applications use this feature.
 For example, a Commerce integration with an external inventory management system may not require a frontend interface and code.

 ## Who is this video for?